yasoob/hack-camp/cohort_4/playbook/ACTIVITIES.md

   don't want to baby you so we won't remind you.
 - Something else that works best for you.

+## How to avoid coerciveness

+- Instead of saying "you should be doing this" and "you should be watching out for this".
+Consider saying, if I was in your shows, I would strongly encourage sfailure.
+- Instead of saying, "you should totally get it noew", it can be useful for you to listen to the put the first person: "I do this because it's really helpful to me and it has all of these benefits"

 ## [Portfolio](workshops/portfolio)

 ### Prerequisites